 Natural ScienceNATURAL SCIENCE

-In this exhibition, NATURAL SCIENCE, Willet will present an un-natural history collection; a collection of items, life forms, images, and stories resulting from the BioARTCAMP project.
-In the NATURAL SCIENCE collection traditional hierarchies between what is natural and unnatural are undermined.
-Lab specimens co-exist with local ecological specimens, cultural artefacts and human subjects.
-These objects, in tandem with photographic, video, and archival documentation of the camp attempt to recount the BioARTCAMP experience and serve to re-imagine the role of biotechnology in our shared natural history.
+In the traveling solo exhibition NATURAL SCIENCE, Willet presents an un-natural history collection; a collection of hundreds of items, life forms, images, and stories resulting from the BioARTCAMP project.
+In this collection, traditional hierarchies between what is natural and unnatural are undermined.
+Lab specimens co-exist within the same taxonomy as natural items collected from Banff National Park, cultural artifacts and human subjects.
+These objects, in tandem with photographic, video, and archival documentation of the camp attempt to recount the BioARTCAMP experience through non-linear storytelling and serve to re-imagine the role of biotechnology in our shared natural history.